tmr4/db65xx/README.md

 1. This is a work in progress and will likely remain so.
 I use it in debugging my 65816 Forth operating system.
 I make no claims to its usability or suitability for your uses.
 Coding is just a hobby for me, so take care.
 Much of the code hasn't been rigorously tested, is without error checking and is likely inefficient.
 Still, hopefully it will help others get past the limited documentation regarding VS Code's implementation of Microsoft's DAP.
 Another good starting point for that is Microsoft's [Mock-Debug](https://github.com/Microsoft/vscode-mock-debug) which was the starting point for this project.
 2. The installation steps noted above are all that are needed for typical use.
 There may be other setup steps needed to run from the repository.
 In addition to installing [VS Code](https://code.visualstudio.com/) and recommended extensions, the only other thing I had to install to run the hello world example from a cloned repository on a fairly clean PC was [NodeJS](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows).
 3. db65xx defaults to using the `65816` core unless otherwise specified.
 To use the `65C02` core, launch db65xx with the `cpu` argument set to `65C02`.
+Similarly, launch db65xx with the `cpu` argument set to `6502` to use the `6502` core.
 4. Execution of invalid opcodes on the 65C02 and 6502 throw an exception.
 Your program will not run correctly in db65xx if it depends on invalid opcodes.
 If you would like the ability to use invalid opcodes, consider submitting a pull request.
 5. The execution engine allocates a minimum of 4 banks (1 bank for the `65C02`) of simulated memory for your code and data.
 If you need more, reserve it in ca65 to increase the size of your binary, which will increase the size of the simulated memory.
 6. When setting the value of a symbol or register or entering an expression, values can be expressed in decimal or another base with the appropriate prefix (`0x` for hex, `0o` for octal, `0b` for binary, etc.).
 Symbol and register values and expression results displayed by the UI are in hex without any prefix.
 When setting a value, the UI will present this unprefixed hex value.
 You must add a `0x` hex prefix if you want to input a hex value, even to reenter the original value.